TheOnlyEmily/roman_numeral_converter/README.md

 A stack that consists of the same atomic roman numeral repeated.
 ## Non-uniform Stack
 A stack that includes at least two different atomic roman numerals.
-## Subtractive Non-uniform Stack
+## Subtractive Stack
-A non-uniform stack where there is a single or uniform stack of roman numerals that preceed an atomic roman numeral that has a greater value than that of the atomic roman numerals that make up to preceeding uniform stack.
+A stack where numeric conversion is accomplished by only subtracting the values of its atomic roman numerals.
+## Additive Stack
+A stack where numeric conversion is accomplished by only adding the values of its atomic roman numerals.